 - When Job finally spoke, his friends one after another tried to convince him to admit that he had sinned against God and God was punishing him.
-But Job held on to his faith.
+Even so, Job held on to his faith.

 - It was not until Job came to the end of himself that he could he see God for who He really was.
 Job had to lose it all before he could acknowledge the greatness of God, the majesty of God, and the sovereignty of God.

-- It was only after Job had acknowleged God's sovereignty and prayed for his friends did God restore everything back to God and double in every case except for his children because they would marry and give Job grandchildren.
+- It was only after Job had acknowledged God's sovereignty and prayed for his friends that God restored everything Job had lost and doubled in every case except for his children because they would marry and give Job grandchildren.

 There was something Job needed to know.
 There was something God wanted to teach Job, and it could be done only through his suffering.
-God wanted to point Job to a new way to interpret life.
-God wanted Job to recognize that God was the Creator and Sustainer of the Universe.
+God wanted to point Job in a new direction.
+He wanted Job to embark onto a new way of interpreting his life.
+God wanted Job to recognize that God was the Creator and Sustainer of all things.